lordresacre/SynTek-Language/README.md

 It is a Constructed Language (Conlang) designed for the Cyberpunk Era:

-For Humans: It sounds authoritative, rhythmic, and cool (Sci-Fi/Stargate vibe).
+For Humans: It sounds authoritative, rhythmic, and cool.

 For AI: It uses Semantic Tokens that every LLM (GPT, Claude, Llama) understands natively (Zero-Shot) without translation.